iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

 $$

-This optimization problem is an affine function which equals the tightest cut to $f$ with fixed inclination $\lambda$.
+This optimization problem is an affine function equal to the tightest cut for $f$ with fixed inclination $\lambda$.
 We can use this property to strengthen a loose cut into a tight one.
-The implementation goes something like this:
+The implementation goes like this:

 ```julia
 # Returns the tightest cut for `f`